dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 means we should have a literal wall because that might not be as effective as it needs to be.

-- restriction of cash? if they have to deal in cash but can't buy some goods in cash... i mean that's a really mean, draconian way to crack down on it.
-  - seriously orwellian though. not worth the implementation, etc.

-- addressing the identification problem
+### Address Foreign ID Card Standards

-  - this can be used in some way to slightly pressure Latin American countries to adopt more robust identification
+We can stress the importance of being able to identify citizens to pressure Latin America and other regions to adopt more stringent identification requirements.
+In general, this should help fight terrorism.

 <a name="a-disorganized-approach-is-detrimental" />